 San Francisco ----> San Diego on a budget.

-We were a family who loved to do road trips.
+We are a family who loves road trips.
 We had definitely perfected the art of getting in the car to go.
 And then one day I decided to fly across the Country and go to California!